captionpoint/CaptionPoint-Server/public/heartsofstone.md

 Those aren’t the kind you want caring--
 ---
 ## LYDIA:
-A juicy story, that’s all they want.
+A juicy story, that’s all they care about.
 ---
 ## ROY:
 Which they almost got.